 Step 6: Preview and Recover the Data from Broken Android Phone.

 After the software finish analysing the phone, the data recovery tool will give you a list of files that you can retrieve and stored on your computer.
 Highlight the files to preview them before deciding if you want to retrieve it.
-Select all the files you want and click on the Recover button.
+Select all the files you want and click on the Recover to Computer button.

 Video on Soloving Samsung Galaxy Screen Not Working